Skip to content

 Deploy the Flink and Confluent Platform operators (see Makefile in deployment/k8s and its readme).

-Define a Flink cluster, optional a Kafka Cluster.
+Define a Flink cluster, and a Kafka Cluster if needed.

 Minikube